dhis2-chap/epidemiar_example_model/README.md

 whether to include cyclical effects or not. fc_future_period is overwritten when used in predict. fc_ncores is puraly for parallell computations. ed_method <- none disable early detection and ed_summary_period determines the number of weeks used.
 A few of these settings are not used at all, but they are defined to avoid warings when running the scripts.

+## train.R
+It calls all neccessary libraries, some installed form github urls and with devtools.
+This might be an issue for the docker enviroment, unsure.
+Then we define train_chap() which calls settings() and then creates the model with the function run_epidemia().
+Then the returned model object is saved for later use.

+## predict.R
+Here we again call the libraries and then define predict_chap().
+Now we call settings() again beofre changing some of the settings which differ between training and predicting.
+After running run_epidemia(), which now forecasts for the furture, we access the forecasted values.
+Should ideally be able to sample values from